Dennis Byron: Post-retirement activities

-Since retirement from the bench, Sir Dennis Byron continues to be a sought-after speaker and presenter around the world.
+Since retirement from the bench, Sir Dennis Byron continues to be a speaker and presenter around the world.
 He is regularly invited to speak on a wide range of topics including the rule of law, the use of technology to enhance access to justice, alternative dispute resolution, judicial training and legal ethics.
 He is also in demand as an arbitrator.
 He is the Patron of the Caribbean Branch of the Chartered Institute of Arbitrators as well as an Honorary Fellow of that Institute.

 Sir Dennis Byron was appointed to serve as a Member of the Constitutional Review Commission of the British Virgin Islands in 2022.
 The purpose of the Commission is to conduct a full review of the Virgin Islands Constitution Order, 2007, to re-evaluate the vision of the people of the Virgin Islands as expressed in the preamble of the Constitution Order, 2007, and to propose amendments to the Constitution, where necessary, to facilitate the people of the Virgin Islands in achieving its vision.

 He recently served as the Electoral Review Commissioner of Dominica.
 In this capacity he participated in several public consultations throughout Dominica to listen to and collate the concerns of all stakeholders, and he then provided comprehensive recommendations to be made to enhance, strengthen and modernise the electoral process.
 He also proposed draft legislation which would bring the electoral reform recommendations into effect.

 In 2023, he chaired the CCJ Accession Committee of Saint Lucia which led a public education initiative to raise awareness among citizens of Saint Lucia about the Caribbean Court of Justice and in particular, its appellate jurisdiction.
 Saint Lucia acceded to the appellate jurisdiction of the CCJ in 2023.